Belgium

 Introduction

-Annekatrien has broad experience in the field of corporate innovation in the space sector and has led the development of pilot demonstrators for space data in several industry verticals such as 5G rollout in Europe, healthcare sector and the humanitarian aid field.
-Partnering with the Belgium’s largest industry association, Agoria, she investigated the (New)Space potential for Belgian industry.
+Annekatrien has broad experience in the field of corporate innovation in the space sector and has led the development of pilot demonstrators for space data in several industry verticals such as the 5G rollout in Europe, the healthcare sector and the humanitarian aid field.
+Partnering with Belgium’s largest industry association, Agoria, she investigated the (New)Space potential for Belgian industry.
 Annekatrien demonstrated her vast experience in user uptake and market development activities by leading studies on the topic in the areas of Copernicus, Galileo, GOVSATCOM and Space Traffic Management.
 Lastly, she shares her blended technical and business expertise as a start-up mentor in several entrepreneurial competitions.